Depth-Hoar/Depth-rosetta-api/README.md

 ## Substrate/PolkadotJS Rosetta API
-This is Dock's implementation of the [Rosetta API](https://github.com/coinbase/rosetta-specifications) for our Subsrate blockchain, written in NodeJS using PolkadotJS.
-Currently in development but mostly done.
-Any suggestions or improvements are welcome.
-This isn't considered production ready yet but you can go ahead and try it.
+This is Edgeware's implementation of the [Rosetta API](https://github.com/coinbase/rosetta-specifications) for our Subsrate blockchain, written in NodeJS using PolkadotJS.

 ## Prerequisites
 Install Yarn or NPM, run the usual `yarn install` or `npm install`.